Charlie Dée

 Renée van Dongen, professionally known as Charlie Dée (born 1977), is a Dutch singer-songwriter from Rotterdam.
 She won De Grote Prijs van Nederland in 2004 and released her debut album Where Do Girls Come From in 2006 and a year later Love Your Life followed.
 "Ten Thousand Times" (a digitally released single) is a duet with Huub van der Lubbe, lead singer of De Dijk.
 Charlie Dée can also be heard on a balladeer's second album Where Are You, Bambi Woods?
 (2008).
-In the summer of 2008 she does a small Joni Mitchell tribute tour.
+In the summer of 2008 she did a small Joni Mitchell tribute tour.